Koninklijke Philips (AMS:PHIA) Given a €51.00 Price Target at Barclays

-Barclays set a €51.00 ($60.00) price objective on Koninklijke Philips (AMS:PHIA) in a report released on Wednesday morning, Borsen Zeitung reports.
+Barclays set a €51.00 ($60.00) target price on Koninklijke Philips (AMS:PHIA) in a report issued on Tuesday, Borsen Zeitung reports.
 The firm currently has a buy rating on the stock.

 Koninklijke Philips N.V. is the Netherlands-based health technology company.
 The Company’s segments include Personal Health businesses, Diagnosis & Treatment businesses, Connected Care & Health Informatics businesses, HealthTech Other and Legacy Items.
 The Personal Health businesses segment is engaged in the health continuum, delivering integrated, connected solutions that support healthier lifestyles and those living with chronic disease.